Some People Don't Get Bitten By Mosquitoes -- Why That's True Will Surprise You

-Summer isn’t over yet, but Labour Day weekend is still for many people the last hurrah for barbecues, beaches, and nights outside.
-That also makes it prime time for mosquitoes who see this as open season to dine on humans.
+It’s Memorial Day weekend, which means the time for barbecues and nights outside has begun.
+But, unfortunately, it’s also the time that mosquitoes see as open season to dine on humans.

 And those lucky people who say they don’t get bitten?
 They exist too.